USS Texas (BB-35): 2022–2025 dry dock period

 In November 2023, the Port of Galveston board of trustees approved Galveston to become the new home for Texas.
 She left dry dock on 5 March 2024 but will receive more repairs while afloat for the next 18 to 24 months to her superstructure, smaller guns, and interior spaces.

 On 4 March 2025, the Galveston Wharves Board voted unanimously to offer Pier 15 as a permanent docking berth for Texas to reside at.

 As of June 2025, Texas is still under repair but offering restoration tours every Sunday.
-The Battleship Texas Foundation expects a grand reopening sometime in 2026.
+The Battleship Texas Foundation expects a grand reopening sometime in 2027.

+On the ship's 114th launch anniversary, 18 May 2026, the battleship fired blank charges from her forward-most 14-inch main gun turret.
+This marks the first time since 1991 that any battleship has fired its main battery guns.